 The best way of covering these distances really depends on the specific locations, and also the time frame within which you’re moving between them.
 If your itinerary includes multiple long distances within 7 days you should probably get the JR Pass, a hop-on hop-off pass for unlimited use of Japan’s impressive train network including the shinkansen bullet trains – even just from Tokyo to Osaka and back it breaks even, and to Kamaishi or Kyushu and back it saves you significant money compared to individual tickets.
 See here for full details on the JR Pass or click the banner to browse & order:

 Of course flying’s also an option, and for longer distances e.g. Tokyo-Sapporo or Tokyo-Kumamoto it often works out both faster and cheaper than the shinkansen.
-Peach is the main low cost carrier in Japan with hubs at Tokyo (Narita), Osaka (Kansai International), and Okinawa (Naha); its routes connecting Tokyo, Osaka, Fukuoka, and Sapporo will be of particular use to rugby fans.
+The main low cost carriers in Japan are Peach, Jetstar, and Skymark, and a few regional airlines which may be of use are Air Do for Hokkaido, and Solaseed & Star Flyer for Kyushu.
+The Peach and Jetstar routes connecting Tokyo, Osaka, Fukuoka, and Sapporo will be of particular use to rugby fans; JAL and ANA also cover all the domestic routes.
+I usually use Skyscanner to search all of the above airlines to see who has the best fare available for the route & date.

-If you’re on a tight budget you can also use the highway buses – these are significantly cheaper, but journey times are long e.g. Tokyo-Osaka is 8 to 10 hours by bus (vs 3 hours by bullet train).
-The bullet train can work out cheaper than bus tickets if you make good use of the JR Pass; there’s also a similar unlimited bus pass available from Willer Express, see here.
+If you’re on a tight budget you can also use the highway buses – these are significantly cheaper for single tickets, but journey times are long (e.g. Tokyo-Osaka is 8 to 10 hours by bus vs 3 hours by bullet train) and the bullet train can actually still work out cheaper if you make good use of the JR Pass.
+The easiest bus company to use for non-Japanese speaking visitors is Willer Express.

 So, how to get around then?
 If you’re not set on flying for time reasons or taking the bus for budget reasons, the thing to do is look at where you intend to go and calculate the total price for individual train tickets (which you can do on Hyperdia; see here for an explanation on how to use it).
 If that’s more than the JR Pass price for the time period in which you’re doing it, get the pass; if it’s less, buy individual tickets (and of course you can also check the flights).